scikit-tda/DREiMac/paper/paper.md

 **Previously not implemented cohomological coordinates.**
-DREiMac implements real projective, complex projective, and lens coordinates, introduced in [@projective-coords], [@lens-coords].
+DREiMac implements real projective, complex projective, and lens coordinates, introduced in
+@projective-coords and @lens-coords.
 These allow the user to construct topologically meaningful coordinates for point clouds using cohomology classes with coefficients in $\mathbb{Z}/2\mathbb{Z}$, $\mathbb{Z}$, and $\mathbb{Z}/q\mathbb{Z}$ ($q$ a prime), respectively, and in cohomological dimensions $1$, $2$, and $1$, respectively.